Frequently Asked Questions

 How does it work?

-Acupuncture moves and balances energy, or “qi,” in the body.
-It unblocks areas of stagnation, improves blood circulation, and affects hormones and neurotransmitters.
-It increases natural endorphins in the body to reduce pain, and can help speed recovery time of injured areas.
+In the traditional sense, Acupuncture moves and balances “qi,” (the body’s vital force, pronounced “chee”) and unblocks areas of stagnation to promote the body’s healing mechanisms.
+From a biomedical perspective, Acupuncture improves blood circulation, affects hormones and neurotransmitters, releases muscle tension, increases natural endorphins in the body to reduce pain, and can help speed recovery time of injured areas.

 Does acupuncture hurt?